Xiang-Chen96/EveNet_Public/docs/data_preparation.md

 3. **Run the EveNet converter.** Point `preprocessing/preprocess.py` at your `.npz` bundle and pass the matching YAML so the loader can recover feature names, the number of sequential vectors, and the heads you are enabling.
 The converter assumes both artifacts describe the same structure—mismatches will surface as validation errors.

+   Two ingest modes are supported:

+   - **Explicit file splits**: provide train/val/test files directly so the converter preserves your boundaries.
+   - **On-the-fly splits**: provide one or more unsplit files and let the converter perform an event-level split using your `--split_ratio`.

 4. **Train or evaluate.** Training configs reference the resulting parquet directory via `platform.data_parquet_dir` and reuse the same YAML in `options.Dataset.event_info`.